Cortisol: How Does Cortisol Affect Blood Sugar?

 Why Cortisol Raises Blood Sugar

-Cortisol increases blood sugar by stimulating a process called gluconeogenesis, where your body creates glucose from non‑carbohydrate sources.
-This is normal in short bursts, but when cortisol stays elevated for too long, this constant release of glucose can lead to swings in blood sugar.
+Cortisol raises blood sugar by stimulating a process called gluconeogenesis, where the body creates glucose from non-carbohydrate sources.

 • More glucose released into the bloodstream